Diners at the

 “Kinect is giving me twenty different points on a body: head, neck, torso, legs, arms,” explains developer Andrew Bihner.
 “I listen to what the kinect is telling me and I code appropriately to go with exactly what the body is doing.”

 Besides Dent, the White Sox’ Frank Thomas, the Bulls’ Scottie Pippin, the Hawks’ Patrick Kane and the Wolves’ Darren Haydar lend their likenesses to the fun.

-Before launching the company in 2011, Hughes was a tech-savvy partner in Culture 22, a full-service agency in Schaumburg.
+Before launching the company in 2011, Hughes was a tech savvy partner in the full service advertising agency Culture 22.

-“I’ve always been very intrigued by some of the projects that we worked on which were highly interactive, large scale spectacles,” he says.
+“I’ve always been very intrigued by some of the projects that we worked on which were highly interactive, large scale spectacles,” he explains.